-Situate yourself in a position such that in your immediate periphery, there are few, if any, distractions.
-Don’t sit right in front of a TV.
-Don’t sit in front of a door that has people walking in and out constantly.
+Situate yourself in a position so that there are few, if any, distractions in your immediate periphery.
+Don’t sit in front of a TV.
+Don’t sit in front of a door that people constantly walk in and out of.
 Don’t have your phone on the table in front of you or even in your pocket.
 Put it in your bag or in another room.
 I was shocked how effective this was in getting me to stop checking my phone.

 It’s critical that you limit distractions, including from others.
 If you find yourself being interrupted frequently by friends at a certain spot, it’s likely not a good environment.
-You can ask them politely to let you work, but this is a point of friction and a temptation you have to resist, rather than allowing the environment and system facilitate the outcome you want.
+You can ask them politely to let you work, but this is a point of friction and a temptation you have to resist.
+Your environment should facilitate your desired outcome.

 4 | Prioritize Solo Work

-Which brings us to the next point, working alone.
-I’ve spoken about the importance of small groups in discussing the Feynman Technique.
-When you do work in groups, groups should be kept small, no more than 1 or 2 other people.
-But equally important, group study sessions should generally be kept to a minimum, usually for situations where you need to work through difficult concepts or problems together.
-Beyond those instances, solo work is a better fit for the majority of students, as the temptation for conversing with your friends is eliminated.
+However, group study sessions should generally be kept to a minimum and reserved for situations where you need to work through difficult concepts or problems together.
+Beyond those instances, solo work is a better fit for the majority of students, as the temptation to converse with your friends is eliminated.

 5 | Pomodoro Technique

-When using the Pomodoro Technique, you choose 1 task for 25 minutes and focus on that alone.
-Having these parameters is insanely effective at maintaining focus in the overwhelming majority of students I tutor.
+When using the Pomodoro Technique, you choose 1 task to focus on for 25 uninterrupted minutes.
+This parameter is insanely effective for maintaining focus for the overwhelming majority of students we’ve worked with.

 In the traditional Pomodoro Technique, you work for 25 minutes, take a 5 minute break, and repeat for 4 cycles, after which you take a longer 20 minute break.
-This is a great pace to marathon study for an entire day while reducing the risk of burning out.
+This is a great pace to marathon study for an entire day while reducing the risk of burnout.

 6 | Use Psychology to Your Advantage

-After extended use of the Pomodoro Technique, you may also notice that getting into the groove of studying is becoming easier.
+After extended use of the Pomodoro Technique, you may also notice that getting into the groove of studying becomes easier.
 While your ability to focus has certainly developed, there’s also an element of classical conditioning, also known as Pavlovian conditioning.

-Take this a step further and create a study playlist for yourself.
-As we’ve gone over in a previous video, not all music is created equal when studying or getting work done.
+Take this a step further by creating a study playlist for yourself.
+As we’ve gone over in a previous Med School Insiders video, not all music is created equal when studying or getting work done.
 By repeatedly listening to the same songs exclusively for studying, I find myself snapping into work mode as soon as I hear HR 8938 by deadmau5.
-Be sure to sign up for my newsletter if you want occasional study music recommendations.
+Be sure to sign up for our newsletter if you want weekly study strategies and music recommendations.

 7 | Reprioritize Delayed Benefit Activities

-You’re the sum of your habits, and prioritizing these healthy habits, that we all know we should do, but are too willing to give up, can lead to drastic beneficial effects over months to years.
+You’re the sum of your habits, and prioritizing these healthy habits can lead to drastic beneficial effects over months to years.